freqtrade/freqtrade/docs/data-analysis.md

 To analyze your backtest results, you can [export the trades](#exporting-trades-to-file).
 You can then load the trades to perform further analysis.

-A good way for this is using Jupyter (notebook or lab) - which provides an interactive environment to analyze the data.

-Freqtrade provides an easy to load the backtest results, which is `load_backtest_data` - and takes a path to the backtest-results file.
+Freqtrade provides the `load_backtest_data()` helper function to easily load the backtest results, which takes the path to the the backtest-results file as parameter.

 ``` python
 from freqtrade.data.btanalysis import load_backtest_data